An inventory of three-dimensional Hilbert space-filling curves: Abstract

 \section{Abstract}

 Hilbert's two-dimensional space-filling curve is appreciated for its good locality properties for many applications.
 However, it is not clear what is the best way to generalize this curve to filling higher-dimensional spaces.
 We argue that the properties that make Hilbert's curve unique in two dimensions, are shared by 10\,694\,807 structurally different space-filling curves in three dimensions.
-These include several curves that have, in some sense, better locality properties than any generalized Hilbert curve that has been considered in the literature before.
+These include several curves that have, in some sense, better locality properties than any generalized Hilbert curve that has been considered in the literature before. \textbf{I recommend to first read Appendix~\ref{apx:update}: Update and erratum.}